qooxdoo/qooxdoo/docs/desktop/gui/appearance.md

 ![Widget with alias](appearance/widget_with_alias.png)

-The blue widget is irrelevant to the code and it is there for display purposes.
+The blue widget inside the window is irrelevant to the code and it is there for display purposes.

 As you can see, the original `dialog` selector is not redirected to